geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Is peace an inmate of the canker'd breast?

 His father Calchos lov'd in early youth*
-Fair Calamina with unshaken truth ;
+Fair Calamina with unshaken truth;
 The king their union long forbade, and plann'd
 To bless his favourite with Solfara's hand.
 7
 At length his anger rose, to find, that still
-Their constancy opposed his royal will :
+Their constancy opposed his royal will:
-They shunn'd the gathering storm, to Pyros fled ;
+They shunn'd the gathering storm, to Pyros fled;
-He blest their loves ; and in his court they staid Till jealous Chalcos deem'd the monarch ey'd,
+He blest their loves; and in his court they staid
+Till jealous Chalcos deem'd the monarch ey'd,
 With more than pity's gaze, his gentle bride;
 (For o'er the lovely exile's form and face,